Alimaoie-ust/Yaemori-Ai/README.md

 <tr>
 <td>
 <h3>🇬🇧 English</h3>
-<b>Yaemori AI</b> is a cutting-edge WhatsApp assistant designed to streamline tasks with smart AI integration, high-speed processing, and a wide array of innovative features for groups and individuals.
+<b>Yaemori AI</b> is a cutting-edge WhatsApp assistant designed to streamline tasks with smart AI integration, high-speed processing, and a wide array of innovative features.
 </td>
 <td>
 <h3>🇲🇦 العربية</h3>